 A part of your transition may include needing access to a bathroom that aligns with your gender identity.
 In keeping with the University's policy of nondiscrimination and the commitment to inclusion, the University allows students, staff, faculty, and visitors to use the restroom or facility that corresponds to their gender identity.
-To view our Restroom/Facilities Use Guidelines, click here.
+The entire Restroom/Facilities Use Guidelines can be viewed on our website.
 The University also maintains a number of universal restrooms across campus to address restroom facility access not necessarily related to gender identity, such as access for parents with children and for other attendants/caregivers.
 These facilities are all-gender, accessible spaces, which may include amenities for families such as baby changing stations.